 Steps to Apply for Goshen College

 - Complete the application.
-You have three different options:
+You have two different options:

 - Submit your secondary school and/or post-secondary/university transcripts to either INCRED International Credential Evaluations or World Education Services for a credential evaluation.
 Do not send your transcript directly to Goshen College.
 Applying students are responsible for any fees associated with the credential evaluation.